Student Use of Personal Electronic Devices

 How will this policy be enforced?

-How can students and parents provide feedback on the new policy?
+How can students and parents provide feedback on the updated policy?

 Additional Resources